 When something is found in the classroom, bus or on the playground and no child claims the article, it is placed in a Lost and Found box located in the office.
-Please check it regularly.
 Items brought to school that become disruptive to classroom activities or become a major problem will also be placed in lost and found.
 You will be notified to pick up these items.